s2l1/Headless-Samourai-Dojo/README.md

 # put any password you prefer for rpc access, please make sure is the same as BITCOIND_RPC_PASSWORD in Section 15.

 rpcallowip=0.0.0.0/0
-# allow all rpcbind registered addresses !!!LOCK THIS DOWN LATER!!!!
+# 0.0.0.0 will allow all rpcbind registered addresses !!!LOCK THIS DOWN LATER!!!!

 txindex=1
 #builds bitcoin transaction index)

+daemon=1
+#starts bitcoind in the background as a daemon

 server=1
 #force bitcoind to accept JSON-RPC commands